Person reviewing a document with someone across a desk.

 Find out more about why landlords may require tenants to get renters insurance.

 For the cost of one dinner out per month, you can typically get renters insurance that offers the coverage today’s landlords require.
 But the actual cost of your renters insurance depends on the coverage you choose.
-Your agent will build a policy and a quote based on:
+Your agent will build a policy and a quote based on the following details:

 • The value of the items you store in your rental unit